SaschaWillems/ModernVkTriangle/README.md

 First is the vertex shader, marked by the `[shader("vertex")]` attribute.
 It takes in vertices defined as per `VSInput`, matching the vertex layout from the [graphics pipeline](#graphics-pipeline).
 The vertex shader will be invoked for every vertex [drawn](#record-command-buffers).
 As we use buffer device address, we pass and access the UBO as a pointer.
 As we draw multiple instances of our 3D model and want to use different matrices for every instance, we use the built-in `SV_VulkanInstanceID` system value to index into the model matrices.
 We also want to highlight the selected model, so if the current instance matches that selection, we pass a different color factor to the fragment shader.

 Second is the fragment shader, marked by the `[shader("fragment")]` attribute.
-This uses values passed from the vertex shader to read from the [texture](#loading-textures) and outputs that to the color attachment.
+This uses values passed from the vertex shader to sample from the [texture](#loading-textures) and outputs that to the color attachment.
+To demonstrate descriptor indexing we also index into the array of texture descriptors (`Sampler2D textures[]`) using the instance index passed by the vertex shader.

 ## Graphics pipeline